Fibrations by plane projective rational quartic curves in characteristic two: Regular but non-smooth plane quartic curves

 The extended curve $C_{\ov K} = C \otimes_K \ov K$ is a plane quartic rational curve in $\PP^2 (\ov K)$, with a unique singular point at $(1:a^{1/4}:a^{1/2})$, $(1:(a b^2 + c)^{1/4} : b^{1/2})$ and $(1:(a b^2 + b)^{1/4}:b^{1/2})$ respectively.
 This is the point at which the singular prime $\pp$ is centered.
 Its local ring $\OO_\pp \otimes_K \ov K$ has $\delta$-invariant 3, and moreover its tangent line intersects the quartic curve uniquely at this point.
 If item~\ref{2024_05_27_00:12} or item~\ref{2024_05_27_00:13} occurs then this tangent line has multiplicity 2, whereas for item~\ref{2024_05_27_00:11} the multiplicity may be 2 (if $b\neq c^{-3}$) or 3 (if $b = c^{-3}$).

 The quartic curve $C_{\ov K}$ is \emph{strange}, in the sense that all its tangent lines meet at the common point intersection point $(0:1:0)$.
 In items~\ref{2024_05_27_00:11} and~\ref{2024_05_27_00:13} the tangent lines at the non-singular points of $C_{\ov K}$ are all bitangents, so in particular the quartic curve $C_{\ov K}$ has no inflection points.
-In the case of item~\ref{2024_05_27_00:11}, on the other hand, the two points of tangency coincide, and so each non-singular point is a non-ordinary inflection point.
+In item~\ref{2024_05_27_00:12} the two points of tangency coincide, and so each non-singular point is a non-ordinary inflection point.

 Combined with \cite[Theorem~1.1]{HiSt23}, Theorem~\ref{2024_05_27_00:10} yields a complete classification of all regular geometrically rational plane projective quartic curves in characteristic $p=2$, as stated in Theorem~\ref{2024_06_01_23:20}.